Emmerson-Miranda/api-assistant/README.md

 Enable developers or systems to search across a catalog of OpenAPI specifications using **natural language** or **semantic intent**, powered by modern **embedding models**.

+## Out-of-scope

+- Authentication and Authorization
+- Loging and audit
+- Session management

+## Example Flow

+1. **User uploads** OpenAPI JSON/YAML.
+2. Ingestion service:
+   - Parses and normalizes the data.
+   - Sends descriptions to the embedding engine.
+   - Stores the resulting vectors in PgVector.
+3. User performs a **semantic search query** via Webpage.
+4. Query is embedded and compared to stored vectors.
+5. Top-k similar API endpoints are returned.

 ## Solution